• Skip to primary navigation

 What is the current Gambling Tax Law?

-In 2014 an amendment to the 2005 Gambling Act the tax legislation was issued.
 This contained a new 15% point of consumption tax on all gross profits.
-This now meant off shore companies were obliged to pay tax on profits earned from UK based customers to the UK treasury.
+This meant off shore companies were obliged to pay tax on profits earned from UK based customers to the UK treasury.
 Failure to do so would mean the betting company would not be re-issued with, or could not obtain, a UK gambling licence.
 As it is a legal requirement to have a licence to offer gambling services in the UK this also means it is a legal requirement for all operators to pay the tax.

-The UK chancellor, Philip Hammond, announced in his budget in 2018 that the a higher rate 21% point of consumption tax will now be imposed for online gambling on ‘games of chance’, up from 15%.
-This means if you play casino games, slots, table games like blackjack, poker, virtual or any other fixed odds game of chance, there will now be a 6% higher tax on the profits made by a casino site operating in the UK.
+In his 2018 budget, the UK chancellor, Philip Hammond, announced that a higher 21% point of consumption tax would be imposed for online gambling on ‘games of chance’, up from 15%.
+This applied to casino games like slots, table games like blackjack, poker, virtual or any other fixed odds game of chance, and it came into effect on the 1st October 2019.

-This will come into effect on the 1st October 2019, at the same time the new £2 limit on FOBT’s will come in for high street shops.
-The main effect customers will notice will be poorer odds and return to player amounts as online gambling companies will largely pass on these costs to the customer.
-The competitiveness and profitability of the industry however should at least mean some of these costs are borne by the gaming companies at least.
-We may notice, in combination with Brexit, that more companies may leave the UK market in light of this new higher tax.
-We will update this section as more information is announced.
+The main effect online casino and sportsbook customers will notice will be poorer odds on bets and worse return to player amounts on games, as online gambling companies will largely pass on these costs to the customer.
+The competitiveness and profitability of the industry should mean at least some of these costs are borne by the gaming companies, but it will be minimal.

 Gambling Tax FAQ’s